laravel/docs/broadcasting.md

         return $user->id === $order->user_id;
     });

+> **Warning**
-> {note} Unlike HTTP route model binding, channel model binding does not support automatic [implicit model binding scoping](/docs/{{version}}/routing#implicit-model-binding-scoping).
+> Unlike HTTP route model binding, channel model binding does not support automatic [implicit model binding scoping](/docs/{{version}}/routing#implicit-model-binding-scoping).
 However, this is rarely a problem because most channels can be scoped based on a single model's unique, primary key.

 <a name="authorization-callback-authentication"></a>
 #### Authorization Callback Authentication